Co-lexicographically Ordering Automata and Regular Languages -- Part I

 \begin{corollary} Let $\mathcal D = (Q, s, \delta, F)$ be a DFA.
 Then, the data structure of Theorem \ref{thm:aBWT index} can be built on $\mathcal D$ with parameter $ p = \text{width}({\mathcal D}) $ in expected $\tilde O(|\delta|^2)$ time. \end{corollary}

 Note that the data structure of Corollary \ref{cor:indexDFA} implicitly supports the navigation of the labeled graph underlying $\mathcal D$ starting from the initial state: a node is represented as the $p$ ranges (on the $p$ chains) obtained when computing $ I_\alpha $.
-However, each step of such a visit costs $O(p^2\log\log(\sigma p))$ time.
-Moreover, deciding whether $\alpha \in \mathcal{L(\mathcal{D})}$ is quite inefficient on DFAs: on a classic DFA representation, this operation can be easily implemented in $O(m)$ time.
-On the other hand, on NFAs our membership procedure can be much faster than the classical ones (determinization or dynamic programming), provided that our index has been built on the NFA.
-In the companion paper \cite{DBLP:journals/corr/abs-2102-06798} we will give a solution for general NFAs that uses $e\log p$ additional bits of space and speeds up navigation of NFAs and membership in the language of DFAs by a factor of $p^2$.
+This enables deciding whether $\alpha \in \mathcal{L(\mathcal{D})}$ in $O(p^2\log\log(p\sigma))$ time per character of $\alpha$.
+Even if testing membership with our structure is inefficient on DFAs for large $p$ (on a classic DFA representation, this operation can be easily implemented in $O(|\alpha|)$ time), for small values of $p$ on NFAs our membership procedure can be much faster than the classical ones (determinization or dynamic programming), provided our index has been built on the NFA.